arhohuttunen/coding-revolution/content/post/hexagonal-architecture-spring-boot.md

 }
 ```

-Here we have put the mapping code between the domain and the response in the response object itself.
+Here, we have put the mapping code between the domain and the response in the response object itself.

 ```java
 public record OrderResponse(